hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Use `map!` if you need conventional associative array storage, and also in use-cases that involve hierarchical JSON-like data or flat-file databases.

+Note that you can use `get/set` on objects, but not maps. `Get` is a shortcut to `values-of`, which could be supported, but `set` doesn't match their behavior well, as key order is not guaranteed.

 ### Algorithmic complexity

 | Datatype | Search | Indexing | Insertion | Removal |